Canon G7 X vs SX540

-The SX540 is a recent model that features in the current product line-up of Canon.
-In contrast, the G7X has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G7X was succeeded by the Canon G7 X Mark II.
+Both the G7X and the SX540 have been discontinued, but can regularly be found used on ebay.
+The G7X was replaced by the Canon G7 X Mark II, while the SX540 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Which of the two cameras – the Canon G7 X or the Canon SX540 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon PowerShot G7 X: